 We are a holding company with no material operations of our own.
 We conduct our operations through our subsidiaries in China.
 As a result, our ability to pay dividends and to finance any debt we may incur depends upon dividends paid by our subsidiaries.
 If our subsidiaries incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 Our wholly owned subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC law, each of our subsidiaries in China is required to set aside at least 10% of its after-tax profits as reported in the PRC statutory financial statements each year, if any, to fund a statutory reserve until such reserve reach 50% of its registered capital, and to further set aside a portion of its after-tax profits to fund the employee welfare fund at the discretion of its board.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation of the companies.
-Furthermore, the EIT Law that took effect on January 1, 2008 has eliminated the exemption of EIT on dividend derived by foreign investors from foreign-invested enterprises and imposes on foreigninvested enterprises an obligation to withhold tax on dividend distributed by such foreign-invested enterprises.
+Furthermore, the EIT Law that took effect on January 1, 2008 has eliminated the exemption of EIT on dividend derived by foreign investors from foreign-invested enterprises and imposes on foreign-invested enterprises an obligation to withhold tax on dividend distributed by such foreign-invested enterprises.
 As of December 31, 2018, our restricted net asset was RMB2.9 billion (US\$415.1 million).
 This amount is composed of the registered equity of our PRC subsidiaries and the statutory reserves described above.
 Our ability to pay dividends primarily depends upon dividends paid by our subsidiaries.
 As of December 31, 2018, we had aggregate undistributed earnings of approximately RMB1.4 billion (US\$209.7 million) that were available for distribution.
-These undistributed earnings are considered to be indefinitely reinvested, and will be subject to PRC dividend withholding taxes upon distribution.
+The